-Multiple PREPARE statements are permitted in a subprogram, and the contents of PREPARE files may be converted into TABULATE file format by the ISE file menu option.
+Multiple PREPARE statements are permitted in a subprogram, and the contents of PREPARE files may be converted into TABULATE file format using ESL-Displays.

 It is possible to extend the PREPARE statement by including a title, subtitle and annotations for each of the variables.
 The general format is shown: